 Let your doctor know if you are pregnant or breastfeeding.

-Sucralfate may cause any of the following side effects: constipation, diarrhoea, nausea, vomiting, wind in the stomach, headache and back pain.
-These should get better or go away as your body adjusts to the medicine.
+Sucralfate may cause any of the following side effects: constipation, diarrhoea, stomach wind, stomach discomfort, indigestion, dry mouth, nausea, vomiting, headache, dizziness, drowsiness, difficulty sleeping, and back pain.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.